DataDog/datadog-unix-agent/README.md

 #### Running the agent

-As of `0.7.0` the expected configuration location is:
+The expected configuration location is:
 ```
 /etc/datadog-agent/datadog.yaml
 ```